 You can head down early on Friday evening to watch the artists work and enjoy a downtown Denver happy hour.
 There’s a DIY graffiti showdown, where you compete with a drink in one hand and spray paint in the other.
 The brewer at Blue Moon Brewing Co. will be there and there will also be live music.

-If you can’t make this event, please be sure to head south for the Centennial Chalk Art Festival held September 19 and 20, 2015.
+If you can’t make this event, please be sure to head south for the Centennial Chalk Art Festival in mid September.